 13) Who played the biggest role in your start in BBQ/restaurant business?

 Doing events and family gatherings for them really helped get the BBQ ideas started for me.
-The trust and faith that they have had in me has made this all possible.
+The trust and faith that they have had in me have made this all possible.

 14) If you could sit at the table with anyone, past or present, famous or not, to share a meal, who would it be and why?